A revisited Correction to the Halo Mass Function for local-type Primordial non-Gaussianity: Validation with N-body Simulations

-Our analysis relies on the usage of DM halo catalogs, which were obtained using the publicly available code \textsc{rockstar} \cite{Rockstar}, which refines \emph{Friends-of-Friends} (\textsc{FoF}) groups using an adaptive hierarchical approach across six phase-space dimensions and one time dimension.\footnote{A Friends-of-Friends algorithm \cite{Davis1985} classifies halos as groups of DM particles that are closer to each other than a specified linking length, $\ell=b\,\Bar{d}$.
-Here, $\Bar{d}$ represents the average inter-particle separation, and $b$ is a configurable parameter of the code.
-By default, \textsc{rockstar} employs $b=0.28$.} For determining halo masses, \textsc{rockstar} calculates spherical overdensities using various user-specified density thresholds, $\Delta$.
+Our analysis relies on the usage of DM halo catalogs, which were obtained using the publicly available code \texttt{ROCKSTAR} \cite{Rockstar}, which refines \emph{Friends-of-Friends} (FOF) groups using an adaptive hierarchical approach across six phase-space dimensions and one time dimension.\footnote{A Friends-of-Friends algorithm \cite{Davis1985} classifies halos as groups of DM particles that are closer to each other than a specified linking length, $\ell=b\,\Bar{d}$.
+Here, $\Bar{d}$ represents the average inter-particle separation, and $b$ is a configurable parameter of the code.} For determining halo masses, \texttt{ROCKSTAR} calculates spherical overdensities using various user-specified density thresholds, $\Delta$.
 These thresholds can include the virial threshold \cite{Bryan1998} or overdensities relative to the critical or background density, $\rho_\mathrm{c} \equiv 3 H^2(z) / (8 \pi G)$ and $\rho_\mathrm{b} \equiv \rho_\mathrm{c}(z) \, \Omega_\mathrm{m}(z)$ respectively.
-For \textsc{quijote} and \textsc{quijote-png} simulations, we have used the publicly available catalogs at $z=0,\ 0.5$ and 1, in which masses are characterized by $\Delta_\mathrm{b}=200$, and $\Delta_\mathrm{c}=200$, 500, and 2500, where the subscripts ``b'' and ``c'' denote overdensities relative to $\rho_\mathrm{b}$ and $\rho_\mathrm{c}$, respectively.
-For \textsc{pringls}, we generated catalogs using the same setup as for \textsc{quijote}, defining halo masses according to $\Delta_\mathrm{b}=200$, and $\Delta_\mathrm{c}=200$, 300, 500, 800, 1000 and 1200 at the same redshifts considered for \textsc{quijote}.
+For \textsc{Quijote} and \textsc{Quijote-png} simulations, we have used the publicly available catalogs \cite{Coulton2023, Jung2023, Jung2023_II} at $z=0,\ 0.5$ and 1, in which masses are characterized by $\Delta_\mathrm{b}=200$, and $\Delta_\mathrm{c}=200$, 500, and 2500, where the subscripts ``b'' and ``c'' denote overdensities relative to $\rho_\mathrm{b}$ and $\rho_\mathrm{c}$, respectively.
+These catalogs were realized assuming a parameter $b=0.27$ for the linking length of FOF groups and considering halos as collections of at least $10$ particles.
+For \textsc{Pringls}, we generated catalogs using the same setup as for \textsc{Quijote}, defining halo masses according to $\Delta_\mathrm{b}=200$, and $\Delta_\mathrm{c}=200$, 300, 500, 800, 1000 and 1200 at the same redshifts considered for \textsc{Quijote}.

 All cosmological calculations, Bayesian analyses and data manipulations described in this work are performed in the numerical environment provided by the \texttt{CosmoBolognaLib} \cite{Marulli2016}, a large set of \emph{free software} C++/Python libraries composed of constantly growing and improving codes for cosmological analyses.\footnote{\url{https://gitlab.com/federicomarulli/CosmoBolognaLib}} Moreover, we also rely on the Python libraries offered by \texttt{Pylians} \cite{Pylians} to analyze the numerous snapshots of the simulations employed in this work.